Airesonmel/WD-BAR-FinalProject/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-A website for a the fictional Bar "Grillby's" from the hit game Undertale.
+A website for the fictional Bar "Grillby's" from the hit game Undertale.
 </div>

 <br />